loldruger/nginx-docker-ssl-template/README.md

 # Getting Started

 ## Prerequisite
- 1. You need to have DNS setup
+ 1. You need to setup DNS config
  2. Set .env file to yours

 .env: